A family-friendly camping spot tucked away in the Du Toitskloof Mountains

-To find out more, and for a detailed breakdown of the campsite, download the Limietberg Nature Reserve and Tweede Tol campsite brochure.
+To find out more, and for a detailed breakdown of the campsite, download the Limietberg Nature Reserve and Tweede Tol campsite brochure and map.

 From Cape Town: Take the Klapmuts/ Wellington turn-off on N1.
 Turn left and drive for 20km until you get into Wellington.
 At the third set of traffic lights, turn left into Piet Retief Street and then right at the next set of traffic lights into Church Street.
 This will lead you into Bainskloof Pass towards Worcester.
 Tweede Tol will be on your left, about 16km from the Bainskloof Pass signboard, outside Wellington.
 Drive cautiously as the road through the pass is narrow.

 GPS: 33 43 58.91S 19 07 16.14E

 Tweede Tol Tel: +27 (0)21 808 5121

 Accommodation and permit bookings Tel: +27 (0)21 483 0190

 Only campsite accommodation is offered at Limietberg Nature Reserve.
 There are both standard and private sites available and caravanners are welcome.

 The Tweede Tol camp and picnic site is located at the original tollgate of the beautiful Bainskloof Pass, built in 1853.
 The campsite has 20 standard sites, each with its own braai area.
 For visitors wanting something more private, there are also six fenced-off campsites, each with its own kitchen and bathroom.
 The campsite is suitable for caravans, except for sites 22, 24, 25, and 26.

 For a map of the campsite, including site numbers and positions, please view our Tweede Tol campsite brochure and map.